khaishien/Calculator-stack-Android/readme.md

 # Calculator Stack Android
 simple calculator by using stack.
-Peform some simple test case on calculator.
+Peform some simple ui test case and junit test case on calculator functions.

 # Demo
 ![Screenshot](/screenshot.PNG)

 # More info
-to be including unit testing with ui and function testing.
+Test with JUnit and Espresso.
+More info refer to test/androidTest folder.